Skip to main content

 Your data, plainly stated

 You are navigating a stressful process.
 The last thing you need is a privacy policy full of legalese.
-Here is exactly what we collect, what we never touch, and what you can do with your data at any time.
+Here is exactly what we hold, what we never touch, and what you can do with your data at any time.

 1. What we collect